din/compose/README.md

 }
 ```

-Now updating a particular specimen would update only the appropriate chunk text and leave the other one be.
+Updating a particular specimen would update only the appropriate chunk text and leave the other one be.

 ### Data Management